eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Complications

 As with any free flap, complications may be divided into donor and recipient site problems.
 Major donor site complications with a fibula free flap are uncommon.
 Loss of the skin graft or a portion thereof is possible.
 As with any surgery, hematoma or infection may develop.
 Drains are used in the leg until output is sufficiently low for removal.
 Compartment syndrome is prevented by avoiding overtight closure of the leg, using skin grafts, and using drains to avoid hematomas.
 The posterior splint should allow for visualization of the toes and palpation of the pedal pulses.
 Ischemia to the foot is rare but must be evaluated urgently.
-Ankle instability is possible if the distal fibula is overresected.
-Range of motion of the foot may be limited because of scarring and muscle resection.
-Prolonged pain is rare but may also develop.
-The authors have found that with the increasing use of other boney flaps our selection of patients allows us to eliminate those with any evidence of circulation problems.
-This greatlyreduces the incidence of lower leg healing issues.

 As with any microvascular surgery, free flap failure is a risk.
 Flap salvage following venous or arterial thrombosis is possible if early identification of vascular compromise leads to early (urgent) operative intervention.
 If thrombosis is identified and appropriately managed or pedicle geometry is optimized if twisting had occurred, the flap may be saved.
 Thrombectomy and revision of thrombosed vessel(s) are performed if required; occasionally, this necessitates vein grafting.

 If one or all of the veins are thrombosed, the arterial anastomosis may be allowed to remain intact at the discretion of the surgeon.
 Venous drainage occurs through the unattached veins.
 The authors irrigate University of Washington solution (streptokinase and heparin), shown to improve flap survival, through the flap.
 Systemic heparin should generally be started in the operating room and continued in the postoperative period for 7 days.
 Hematomas may develop as a result of anticoagulation.
 Drains should be carefully placed in the OR and not removed until the heparin has been discontinued.
 Venous return through the bone marrow has been cited in survival of fibular reconstruction despite venous thrombosis of the pedicle.
-If the skin appears thrombosed at the time of takeback, but the bone is viable, the perforators through the septum should be evaluated.
+If the skin appears thrombosed at the time of take back, but the bone is viable, the perforators through the septum should be evaluated.
 If the skin fails, but the bone survives, the bone may be covered with a second free flap (fasciocutaneous) or a pedicled flap.

 Plate exposure and extrusion are rare complications.
 Patients who report postoperative pain with chewing are evaluated with radiographic imaging.
 If screw loosening is suspected, patients are returned to the OR for removal of the plate, if necessary.
 A single loose screw may occasionally be removed under local anesthesia in the clinic setting.
 Trismus is possible as a result of surgical manipulation and/or resection of the masticator muscles and disturbances in mandibular integrity.
 Patients are monitored by speech therapists and counseled on jaw-opening exercises to minimize the impact of this complication.
 Patients continue exercises through radiation therapy because significant scarring of the muscles may develop.